sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/de_novo_assembly.md

 ## Generating a *de novo* Assembly for Multiple Strains

-We can also assemble genomes of multiple strains.
-Navigate to the [multiple_folder](https://drive.google.com/drive/folders/1Z_I1KAihIZZjBFx7c1LR83nZmtKPRbkT) folder and carry out the steps below.
+We can also assemble genomes of multiple strains, carry out the steps below.

 1. We will first create a folder for each pair of compressed FASTQ files and named after the strain id using the command:
     ```